vadimpopa/Ux.Coverflow/README.md

 	There aren't any limits in dragging, starts from beginning if all were shown.

 2. Buffering:
-	If total number of items to show is greater then the specified carousel size(config) then buffering is eanbled.
-Only one item at time is buffered, this happens when the index of up front item is changed while dragging.
+	Buffering is eanbled if total number of items to show is greater than the specified carousel size(config).
+Only one item at time is buffered, this happens when the index of the up front item is changed while dragging.

 3. Different carousel sizes / different views:
 	- 1, 2 items: flat display at center.